Obstructed labour: Prevention

 Access to proper health services can reduce the prevalence of obstructed labor.
-Less developed areas have inadequate health services to attend to obstructed labor, resulting in a higher prevalence among less developed area.
+Less developed areas have inadequate health services to attend to obstructed labor, resulting in a higher prevalence among less developed areas.
 Improving nutrition of female, both before and during pregnancy, is important for reducing the risk of obstructive labor.
 Creating education programs about reproduction and increasing access to reproductive services such as contraception and family planning in developing areas can also reduce the prevalence of obstructed labor.

 Treatment

 Before considering surgical options, changing the posture of the mother during labor can help to progress labor.
 The treatment of obstructed labour may require cesarean section or vacuum extraction with possible surgical opening of the symphysis pubis.
 Caesarean section is an invasive method but is often the only method that will save the lives of both the mother and the infant.
 Symphysiotomy is the surgical opening of the symphysis pubis.
 This procedure can be completed more rapidly than Caesarean sections and does not require anesthesia, making it a more accessible option in places with less advanced medical technology.
-This procedure also leaves no scars on the uterus which makes further pregnancies and births safer for the mother.
+This procedure also leaves no scars on the uterus, making further pregnancies and births safer for the mother.
 Another important factor in treating obstructed labor is monitoring the energy and hydration of the mother.
-Contractions of the uterus require energy, so the longer the mother is in labor the more energy she expends.
+Contractions of the uterus require energy, so the longer the mother is in labor, the more energy she expends.
 When the mother is depleted of energy, the contractions become weaker and labor will become increasingly longer.
 Antibiotics are also an important treatment as infection is a possible result of obstructed labor.